fullcalendar/fullcalendar-docs/_docs-v4/upgrading-from-v3.md

 - Event drag & drop between two calendars.
 [Demo](other-calendar-dragging-demo)
 - Built-in draggable API for external elements/events.
 Consequently, jQuery UI is no longer needed for this.
 [Demo](http://fullcalendar.test/docs/external-dragging-demo)
 - Connector plugins for [Moment JS](moment-plugins), [Moment Timezone](moment-plugins#moment-timezone), and [Luxon](luxon-plugin)
+- A new default skin.
+Button and event styling are more flat.
+View [any of the demos](timegrid-standard-view-demo) to see.
 - Smoother auto-scrolling during dragging/resizing/selecting.
 Also, multiple containers can now be auto-scrolled.
 [Issue 2761](https://github.com/fullcalendar/fullcalendar/issues/2761)
 - Touch scrolling works better with event and date unselecting.
 [Issue 3530](https://github.com/fullcalendar/fullcalendar/issues/3530)
+- For sticky text while scrolling, Timeline view leverages the native CSS prop `position:sticky` when possible.
+Much more performant.

 <br />